chadwithuhc/rotator-js/docs/to-do.md

 - Add ability to change `Rotator` name to whatever you'd like
 - Allow pausing on hover over
 - Prepare for js compressors
+- Include `css` file with default styles for various setups